Last updated: May 2026

 You can negotiate carrier rates forever.
 You will still feel squeezed if your fulfillment model forces you to pay duties and freight months before products sell.

-The traditional model locks you in.
+The legacy model locks you in.
 You book sea freight from China to US or EU warehouses.
 You pay freight and duties on full containers before units sell.
 You offer free or discounted domestic shipping to compete.
 If tariffs rise or demand shifts after you ship, that container becomes a sunk cost eating your margin.
+This is the core problem behind Ecommerce fulfillment risk and reversibility.
+Once inventory lands, your options narrow.

 Direct fulfillment changes the timing.
-Inventory stays at a fulfillment center near production.
-Orders ship by air directly to customers in 6 to 9 days.
+This is full fulfillment (your inventory, your branding, your packaging, your customer experience) and not dropshipping.
+The difference is geography, not control.
+Orders ship by air directly to customers in five to eight days.
 You pay duties and freight as orders leave, not three months early on a forecast.

-This matters for free shipping because you tie costs to real demand instead of predictions.
+This matters for your free shipping strategy because you tie costs to real demand instead of predictions.
 When inventory is not trapped in the wrong warehouse eating cash, you have more room to be generous with thresholds or absorb new duty costs.
+For a deeper look at the cost dynamics behind this shift, see the 2026 inventory model.
+It lays out why warehouse location is now the single biggest variable in shipping promise math.

 It depends on your margin and how you compete.
 Many brands now use transparent paid shipping for international orders and focus free shipping on their core domestic market.
 Showing full landed cost including duties early in checkout prevents surprise abandonment.
 Some brands find they convert better with honest $10–15 shipping costs than with "free shipping" that hides those costs in product price.